 Lurie has collaborated with artists at the highSCORE Festival, soundSCAPE Composition and Performance Exchange, Cortona Sessions, Brevard Music Festival, and Atlantic Music Festival.
-His other notable projects include compositions for Sandbox Percussion, Unheard-of//Ensemble, arx duo, Trio Kanon, KHAOS Wind Quintet, and Silver Bow Sound.
+Ensembles he has worked with include Sandbox Percussion, Unheard-of//Ensemble, arx duo, Trio Kanon, KHAOS Wind Quintet, Silver Bow Sound, and Pathos Trio.
 As the 2025 All-Stamps Composer and winner of the inaugural Stamps Composition Competition, he was commissioned by the Stamps Foundation to write Make a Statement, premiered by the combined Stamps woodwind quintet, brass quintet, string quartet, jazz quintet, and genre-bending trio Time for Three.

 Image: Guesthouse Media